susan-shu-c/tale/_posts/2019-07-01-digitalocean-debian-web-server-setup.md

    3. Upload the public key you generated with PuTTYgen to what it requests
 1. WinSCP - Tool > Pageant on login dialog box
    1. Add Key - select your private key (usually .ppk) - use the password you set (that it asks for)
-   2. Pageant is running on the task bar icon)
+   2. Pageant is running on the task bar icon
-   3. Pageant is so don’t have to set private key for ever program that connects to your server
+   3. Pageant is so don't have to set private key for every program that connects to your server
 1. Use SSH & SFTP into server using WinSCP, set the IP and user: `root`
    1. Don’t need to enter anything else, WinSCP will check if Pageant (or equivalent software) is running and uses the private key info they provide
    2. IP: the DO control panel